HEIG-COMEM/HEIG-VD_EvalOptPro_Skyguide/src/posts/automatisations/email-responses.md

 ```
 Create a confirmation email for an appointment scheduled on [date and time].
 Include any relevant details such as location or virtual meeting links.
 ```

+## Conclusion

+Crafting effective email responses requires attention to detail, clarity, and professionalism.
+By using pre-prompts and templates, you can ensure that your emails are well-structured, courteous, and tailored to the specific situation.
+Whether you're responding to inquiries, acknowledging requests, or providing updates, a well-written email can enhance your professional communication and build positive relationships with your contacts.